Miami Child Support Lawyers

 However, there are exceptions:

-• If the child is still in high school and expected to graduate before age 19, support typically continues until graduation.
+- If the child is still in high school and is expected to graduate before age 19, support typically continues until graduation.

-• If the child has a physical or mental disability that prevents self-support, payments may be indefinite.
+- If the child has a physical or mental disability that prevents them from being self-supporting, payments may be indefinite.

 Questions about the duration of child support payments?
 Contact us for detailed information about your specific case.